valarao/chocolate-thunder-chess/docs/design/001-HighLevelDesign.md

 **Pros**

 - **Ease of Understanding**: PGN allows for representation in official [FIDE](https://en.wikipedia.org/wiki/FIDE) notation, which most chess players are familiar with
-- **Extensibility**: Allows portability of chess metadata into other platforms, as well as moves made
+- **Extensibility**: Allows portability of chess metadata into other platforms, as well as past moves made

 **Cons**